 The long side of the map is parallel north.
-Obstacles in the competition area should be drawn in the map.
-This also applies to not used control points and rounding buoys, these points must be clearly identifyable.
+Obstacles in the competition area should be drawn in

 The orienteering points are to be marked clearly and well recognisable with an accuracy of one meter.
 A North line is to be drawn through each point (parallel to edge of map).
-The thickness of the card must be 1 mm ( $\pm$ 20 %), and the surface must be such that it can be written on.
+The thickness of the card must be 1 mm (\pm 20 %), and the surface must be such that it can be written on.
 The pretended route to complete the course must be shown on the map in the form of a sequence of the orienteering points to be reached.
 This sequence must be followed and at each orienteering point the control card must be clearly clipped.
 If a clipping is not recognisable, all following clippings will be discarded and not used for scoring.